unbraind/IDE-scheduler/CONTRIBUTING.md

 Roo Scheduler is a simple app, but it was built from a Roo Code fork as the starter, so there's plenty of code to ignore.
 Feel free to add any features or fixes you think would be useful.

+You'll find the code for this extension primarily in:
+- src/services/scheduler
+- webview-ui/src/components/scheduler

 ## Join The Roo Code Community

 We strongly encourage all contributors to join our [Discord community](https://discord.gg/roocode)!
 Being part of our Discord server helps you: